 We have a few go-to places when it comes to finding good deals on triathlon wetsuits.
 For years, we considered this a somewhat secret list, but then we figured that it is our duty to share these with our readers.
 With no further adieu, here are the places we recommend for finding discounted tri wetsuits.

 - Blueseventy’s Clearance Section.
 Buying direct from Blueseventy has several benefits.
 You are buying directly from the manufacturer, so you know you are getting a genuine product.
 Because you are buying from the manufacturer, you typically are getting a late-model suit instead of a closeout.
 And dealing with the Blueseventy customer service team puts you in direct contact with the people who know their product best.
 While you aren’t always going to see wetsuits on sale, you often will, and at worst you may see great deals on things like tri shorts or swimsuits.
+This is one where you need to check back often, because the clearance stock is constantly rotating.
 Find here.

 - Buying Direct From Xterra, using our code (‘EBOOK’).
-If you enter our special code, EBOOK, when checking out at Xterra’s website, you will get access to deals on their wetsuits ranging from 20% to 50% off.
+If you enter our special code, EBOOK, when checking out at Xterra’s website, you will get access to deals on their wetsuits ranging from 20% to 50% off or more.
 Xterra is a company that only sells through their website, so this is the only place to get authentic Xterra gear.

 We love Xterra, as we do Blueseventy, because both are makers of what we consider high-end triathlon gear.
 Found on sale, you get wetsuits that you can literally swim in for years.
+Unlike some of the other makers, though, Xterra is always offering something on sale — so it is always worth checking out.
 Find Here, and use the ‘EBOOK’ code at checkout.

 - REI Garage is a place to get REI’s equipment on sale.
 We like the fact the REI always has access to lots of stock, but wish they carried more of the brands we recommend.
 Still, if you are looking for a basic triathlon wetsuit, you can find something at REI Garage.
-The Camaro brand is one that was in good stock at the time of this writing.
+The Camaro brand is one that was in good stock at the time of this writing, although it is not a triathlon-specific wetsuit.
+If you see REI offering their Zoot suits on sale, take a serious look at them as they are high-quality.
 We also like that REI has local sites in addition to being an online retailer, something that usually helps if you have a quality issue or need to return the suit for another reason.
 Find here.

 - TriVillage Clearance Area.
 We love the TriVillage wetsuit clearance area for one big reason.
 They carry many of the brands who we wholeheartedly endorse, such as Orca, TYR, and Blueseventy.
 The stock rotates constantly, so check often, but you will often find 25% to 35% off very good wetsuits.
+If you can time it so you find a great tri brand being liquidated, you will be a winner.
 Because it is a clearance section, the sizing might be limited, but if you find a winner you will get a good quality wetsuit at a very nice price.
 Find here.